ninalopatina/Rocket_RL/README.md

 ### In config.config.yml:

 #### For the regression model:
 * reg_model: sklearn's linear regression, or Lasso CV.
-I prefer lasso because the L1 regularization penalizes the features, which generates an easier model for the agent to solve.
-The accuracy is indistinguishable from linreg.
+Lasso's L1 regularization penalizes the features, which should in theory generate an easier function for the agent to solve.
+This doesn't seem to be working well at the moment, so I went with linreg.
+The accuracy is indistinguishable between the two.
 * degree_max: You can try different degrees for the polynomial features that the model considers.
 It will save degree_max.
 I haven't gotten degree_max = 4 to work, so let me know if you do!

 #### For the RL model: